sanjushri777/Q-Drive-AI/README.md

 ## How to Run

-1. Open the `poc.ipynb` notebook in Jupyter or Google Colab.
+1. Open the `Q-DRIVE/poc.ipynb` notebook in Jupyter or Google Colab.
 2. Run the cells to compare:
    - Brute Force (Exact)
    - Greedy Heuristic